Solid-State Lighting FAQs

 DLC Members have expressed a need to be able to identify products that are able to dim with certain characteristics.
 The DLC now collects and reports specific dimming information to accommodate this need.
 For more information on how to report dimming information, please refer to the guidance document (pdf).

-If the incorrect information is first identified by the applicant, unprompted by the reviewer, the DLC will accept a revised test report.
+If the incorrect information in the LM-79 or ISTMT is first identified by the applicant, unprompted by the reviewer, the DLC will accept a revised test report.
 All test report revisions must follow the rules set forth by the accreditation body.
 If the incorrect information is first identified by the reviewer, the DLC will not accept a revised test report, and will require the product to be retested.
 In the event of a retest, the DLC will only reevaluate the new, retested data.
+Data issues encountered in LM-80 reports will be handled on a case by case basis.
 The DLC urges all applicants to thoroughly review all application documentation prior to submittal to ensure all information submitted is accurate.

 Q: Do Private Label Applications need to include the Parent model of the OEM listing?